California made national news this week in becoming the first state to require that solar be installed on virtually all new homes.

 Source: California Energy Commission/Energy and Environmental Economics

-While the overall market opportunity for solar developers is coming into focus, questions remain around how the new rules will roll out and how home builders will structure solar offerings to appeal to customers (more soon to come on that).
+While the overall market opportunity for solar developers is coming into focus, questions remain around how the new rules will roll out and how home builders will structure solar offerings to appeal to customers.
 It's also unclear how big of an economic opportunity this will be for solar companies.

 Solar installers are expected to submit bids to deploy solar systems through requests for proposals from housing developers.
 Going this route eliminates the hefty customer-acquisition costs that solar companies have to contend with when selling to customers in existing homes.
 But it's unclear what the margins will look like for new-build solar projects.